UMP 75x25 [M10x3] GW F200 GOLD Lina / N42 - search holder

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Wide application in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical apparatus and other highly developed apparatuses.
+- Significant importance in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.

 Disadvantages of neodymium magnets: